 Remember to reserve a moment to come and see the local falla at Town Hall Square.

 Without a doubt, the offering isthe most emotional act for fallerosand the most exciting for Valencians.
 All the commissions or fallas make an offering of flowers to the Virgen de los Desamparados (Virgin of the Forsaken), patron saint of the city.
 In the Plaza de la Virgen there is an immense reproduction of the patron saint, the "Geperudeta", which is adorned with a colourful mantle with the flowers that the falleros offer her.
 The result is wonderful!

 The parades, which are celebrated during the afternoons of the 17th and 18th of March, in its final stretch runs along La Paz Street and San Vicente Street, with falleras and falleros of all ages dressed in traditional costumes and music bands accompanying the commissions.
 A truly spectacular act.

 Cream night is on the 19th March, St. Joseph's Day.
 The Valencians say goodbye to the fallas, reducing all the fallero monuments to ashes.
 It is the major falleras of each commission that light the fuse to start the Cremà.
-At 22:00 the children’s fallas are burned and at 24:00 the big ones, with the exception of the first prize of the Special Section and that of the Plaza del Ayuntamiento (Town Hall), which will burn at 00:30 and 01:00 respectively.
-As in the Mascletá, you can enjoy the cremà of the Town Hall from a balcony with privileged views.
+At 8 p.m. the children’s fallas are burned and at 10 p.m. the big ones, with the exception of the first prize of the Special Section and that of the Plaza del Ayuntamiento (Town Hall), which will burn at 10.30 p.m. and 11 p.m. respectively.

 These are some of the things that you can’t miss if you come to Valencia during Fallas, although there are an infinity of activities to enjoy, consult theprogrammeand do not miss any of it!